 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-Manuscripts should be prepared following the general style guidelines set forth in the Publication Manual of the American Psychological Association (6th Edition, July 2009).
+Manuscripts should be prepared following the general style guidelines set forth in the Publication Manual of the American Psychological Association (7th Edition, October 2019).
 All manuscripts should be presented as concisely as possible, and our preference is to receive manuscripts that are 30 pages in length or less including references, tables and figures.
-For longer manuscripts, authors should contact the Editor-in-Chief prior to submission with a clear justification for the need for a longer manuscript.
-The editors will also consider brief reports and research notes for publication and such submissions should be a maximum of 14 pages including abstract (150 words max for brief reports and short notes), main text, references, tables and figures
+The editors will also consider brief reports and research notes for publication and such submissions should be a maximum of 15 pages including abstract (150 words max for brief reports and short notes), main text, references, tables and figures

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.